bruno-lang/bruno-lang.github.io/learn/index.md

 ### Constants

-#### Atoms _("untyped" constants)_
-Atoms are dimensionless values, conceptually zero-tuples of type `Atom`.
-Different constants are defined by `` ` `` followed by any sequence of characters except whitespace.

-		`a `atom `+ `/ `->

-All of the above are valid atoms.
-Any two atoms are equal if their sequence of characters is.
-Besides being equal with another atom or not atoms do not have a value.
-They are therefore mostly used as keys.
-As such they are important for the declarations of ASTs.

 ### Literals
 There are three types of value literals; the mostly used conceptual value literals for simple values as scalars, characters and user defined units and